Anāl language

 spoken by the Anal people in India and a dwindling number in Burma.
 It had 13,900 speakers in India according to the 2001 census, and 50 in Burma in 2010.
 The speakers of this language use the Meitei language as their second language (L2) according to the Ethnologue.

 The Department of Language Planning and Implementation of the Government of Manipur offers a sum of ₹5000, to every individual who learns Anal language, under certain terms and conditions.

 Anal is also written in the Latin script, with a literacy rate of about 74%.

-Langet may be a dialect, though its position within Kukish is uncertain (Shafer 1955:106).

 Geographical distribution

 Anal is spoken in southeastern Manipur, in the Chandel district, on the banks of the Chakpi River in towns such as Chandel and Chakpikarong, and also in the Tengnoupal district (Ethnologue).